mpicbg-csbd/unet-smfish-seg/notes/notes.md

 use the matplotlibrc file on the cluster with default backend : Agg

-# solved.
-PROBLEM: I can't save my model architecture because it uses a custom activation function.
+# SOLVED: PROBLEM: I can't save my model architecture because it uses a custom activation function.

 This activation function is just a softmax that has it's axis depend on the tensorflow|theano flag!
 (I could add a conditional permute? but this wouldn't appear in the model!)